 Each nuclear power reactor shall be installed within a containment structure, so as to minimize the release of radioactive materials to the environment during operational states and DBAs.
 Containment shall also assist in mitigating the consequences of DECs.
-In particular, the containment and its safety features shall be able to perform their credited functions during accident conditions, including melting of the reactor core.
+In particular, the containment and its safety features shall be able to perform their credited functions during DBAs and DECs, including melting of the reactor core.
+To the extent practicable, these functions shall be available for events more severe than DECs.

-The containment shall be a safety system and shall include complementary design features, both of which shall be subject to the respective design requirements provided in this regulatory document
+The containment shall be a safety system and may include complementary design features.
+Both the containment system and the complementary design features shall be subject to the respective design requirements provided in this regulatory document.